ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Introduction

+The reusability of ActivFORMS lays in its flexibility to define different instances of the approach for different types of self-adaptive systems.
+This paper presents such an instance called ActivFORMS-ta (``ta'' for ``timed automata''), with the following second contribution:

+\begin{itemize} \item[]\textit{ActivFORMS-ta: a tool-supported instance of ActivFORMS that: (i) supports the design of feedback loop models as networks of timed automata and the verification of their correctness, (ii) enables direct execution of the models, (iii) realizes the adaptation goals in an efficient manner, (iv) supports adding new goals and dynamic updates of feedback loop models.} \end{itemize}

+ActivFORMS-ta offers concrete artifacts that were defined only once and from then can be reused for realizing self-adaptation for a broad family of systems.
+These artifacts include (i) a set of \textit{model templates} that supports the design and verification of feedback loop models, (ii) a \textit{trusted virtual machine} that directly executes the verified feedback loop models to realize adaptation, and (iii) a \textit{trusted online update manager} that can be used to update goals and feedback loop models on-the-fly.

+In line with current research, we focus on runtime uncertainties related to parameters of the system or the environment~\cite{Malek2011,Perez-Palacin:2014:UMS:2568088.2568095,MAHDAVIHEZAVEHI201745,9196226}.
+We also consider uncertainties related to the feedback loop functions and adaptation goals, to the extent that they can be handled by online updates of the feedback loop models.
+Uncertainties that require evolution of the managed system are out of scope.

-To validate ActivFORMS, we present a tool-supported instance of the approach that we apply to a real world IoT application for monitoring buildings.
-We compare the results with a state of the art approach for self-adap- tation and a conservative approach based on current practice.
-The IoT application is deployed at the Computer Science campus of KU Leuven by VersaSense\footnote{www.versasense.com/} using state of the practice IoT technology.
-Applying ActivFORMS to this practical IoT application allows us to validate the formal guarantees provided by verification.
+We validate ActivFORMS and its instance ActivFORMS-ta using a real-world Internet-of-Things (IoT) application for monitoring buildings.
+We compare the results with a state-of-the-art approach and a conservative approach based on current practice.
+The validation demonstrates the instantiation of ActivFORMS and the contributions of ActivFORMS-ta for a practical self-adaptive system.